The Church

 - Acts 2:36-41

-So, not a building; not an organization you can join; not one of many - but a group of people who have been called out of disbelief to belief in Jesus Christ and assembled together as one group.
+So the church is not a building, nor an organization you can join, nor is it one of many.
+The church is a group of people who have been called out of disbelief to belief in Jesus Christ and assembles together as one group.

-Now this group exists on a worldwide basis as all those in history here on earth who have become Christians - these are the church.
-And on a smaller scale, Christians who gather in local congregations in various places for worship and service - these also are the church.
+This group exists on a worldwide basis as all those in history who have become Christians: these are the church.
+On a smaller scale, Christians who gather in local congregations in various places for worship and service, these also are the church.
 At its most basic level however, the church in the Bible refers to those who are saved by faith in Jesus Christ and obey His word as faithful disciples.
 And this is the church even if:

 If you are a faithful follower of Jesus, you have been automatically added to His church, His assembly, His congregation.